Celarity Blog • Updated Dec 20, 2021

 Part III – The Hiring Cycle is part of a five-part series

-In Part II of this series, I shared ideas around how you can soften the impact of switching roles to compensation by doing the math before switching leadership roles.
+In Part II of this series, we shared ideas around how you can soften the impact of switching roles to compensation by doing the math before switching leadership roles.
 This article will explore an additional crucial element; the hiring cycle and estimated time required to find the right next position.

 The time associated with finding a new leadership role is generally more significant than the time associated with finding a lower-level position.
 Several factors cause an increase in the timeframe, including: